dbfx/laravel-strapi/README.md

 ```

 You need to define your STRAPI_URL and STRAPI_CACHE_TIME in .env:
-You can also define a STRAPI_TOKEN (do not include 'Bearer' only the token itself)
+You can also optionally define a STRAPI_TOKEN to enable authentication.
+Do not include 'Bearer' only the token itself.

 ```
 STRAPI_URL=https://strapi.test.com